-Creating sustainable businesses is one of the biggest challenges for big corporations.
+It’s not about having sustainable ambitions, it’s about creating sustainability data that is one of the biggest challenges for big corporations.
 The ‘why’ in this story is clear as daylight; it is the ‘how’ and ‘what’ that is nagging them.

 In the last years, I’ve learned that creating consciousness isn’t a problem.
 I’ve seen lots of highly motivated people, from the top to the bottom of the company, who want to make a difference.

 People are also willing to change their behavior.
 From traveling by public transportation to keeping records on CO2 emissions, there are lots of concrete examples that people aren’t the problem most of the time.